smallwat3r/shhh-cli/README.md

   read      Read a secret message

 Usage of create:
-  -d int
-        Optional, number of days to keep the secret alive (defaults to 3 days).
   -m string
         Secret message to encrypt.
   -p string
         Passphrase to encrypt secret.
+  -d int
+        Optional, number of days to keep the secret alive.(default 3)

 Usage of read:
   -l string
-        Optional, number of days to keep the secret alive (defaults to 3 days).
+        URL link to access secret.
   -p string
         Passphrase to decrypt secret.